-Freelance writers should take note of the following to increase the reach of your articles and satisfy your clients::
+Freelance writers should take note of the following to increase the reach of their articles and satisfy their clients.

 The use of video in businesses has risen from 61% in 2016 to 87% in 2019 as it has quickly become a highly accessible and popular form of content with the increased use of high-speed internet and smartphone.

-Forrester Research says video on your landing page can increase your chances of getting on Page 1 on Google search engine.
-Add to that the findings that 93% of sellers say that a video on social media was an influence for a new buyer’s decision to buy their product.
-Given these stats, it is important that you capitalize on this growing trend and start adding videos to your blog for increased engagement.
+Forrester Research says video on your landing page can increase your chances of getting on Page 1 on Google.
+Add to that the findings that 93% of sellers say that a video on social media was an influence on a new buyer’s decision to buy their product.
+Given these stats, you must capitalize on this growing trend and start adding videos to your blog for increased engagement.

-Another type of visual content that readers love are infographics.
+Another type of visual content that readers love is infographics.
 They’re images that contain a summary of text-based information for faster understanding and better recall.
-Good infographics are visually appealing, fun to read and look at, and convey knowledge and data in an easy to understand manner.
+Good infographics are visually appealing, fun to read and look at, and convey knowledge and data in an easy-to-understand manner.

-They are very effective for how-to’s and tutorials especially for help in software or PC issues.
+They are very effective for how-to’s and tutorials, especially for help with software or PC issues.
 As a freelance writer, you’ve probably had some tech issues that seem complicated but are actually quite simple to resolve.
 A screenshot of the procedures to follow makes a tutorial so much easier to follow than tons of text.
-It also saves you a lot of time in writing when a visual content will do it better.
+It also saves you a lot of time in writing when visual content will do it better.

 Mark the focus of your screenshot with an arrow or a circle.
 You can use a free app like PosterMyWall or Windows Paint.
 Or, you can annotate the screenshot with relevant text.

-Quotes are nuggets of inspiration, humor, wisdom, education and other information that evoke a positive emotional response in the reader.
-Used in a strategic way, it imparts a message that relates to the topic of your article and can boost awareness of your client’s brand.
+Quotes are nuggets of inspiration, humor, wisdom, education, and other information that evoke a positive emotional response in the reader.
+Used strategically, it imparts a message that relates to the topic of your article and can boost awareness of your client’s brand.
 Quotes create a connection with the readers even if it comes from the ideas of other people.

 Quotes in an image give the message a visual and emotional appeal that a quote in text-only form, even with enlarged fonts cannot.
-You can place your chosen quote in on stock image or your own photo or on a solid color background.
+You can place your chosen quote on a stock image or your photo or on solid color background.
 For maximum effect, use an eye-catching quote template to convey your message.

 Visual quotes catch the readers’ attention and are more memorable and shareable.
 They split a text-heavy article and send a message that is easily consumable because it is short and simple.